Asardo: 1500 AR-S

 For the Asardo 1500 AR-S Schlosser produced a compact curvaceous berlinetta body in fiberglass.
 The appearance of the front of the car has been compared to the Maserati 300S and the rear to some Ferraris.
 The car's gullwing doors were reminiscent of the Mercedes-Benz 300SL and in fact used Mercedes hinges and latches with a custom hold-up strut.
 The dashboard was from a Volkswagen Karmann Ghia as was the windshield, which was cut to fit.
 The bucket seats were from a Porsche Speedster.
 The electrical accessories were courtesy of Lucas.

 The chassis was a multi-tubular space frame.
 The front suspension used upper and lower A-arms from the Alfa Romeo Giulietta, coil springs and an anti-roll bar.
 The rear suspension also used many Giulietta parts, with a solid axle and alloy Alfa differential carrier on coil springs with trailing arms and an A-arm for lateral location.
 Koni telescopic shock-absorbers were used all four corners, as were Borrani wire wheels with knock-off spinners.
 Brakes were Girling/Alfa Romeo drums front and Alfin drums rear.
 Steering was the ZF-Gemmer worm-and-ball system used in the Alfas.

-The engine in the Asardo 1500 AR-S was the Alfa Romeo Twin Cam inline-four engine.
+The engine in the Asardo 1500 AR-S was the Alfa Romeo Twin Cam straight-four engine.
 In the Giulietta this engine displaced 1290 cc but for the Asardo its bore was increased from 74 mm to 79.5 mm with custom pistons and wet liners from Mahle so that its final displacement was 1489 cc.
 The Asardo's engine had a compression ratio of 11.5:1 and was equipped with two two-barrel Weber 40mm DCOE3 carburetors.
 Power output for the engine was estimated to have been 135 hp at 6800 rpm.
 Power went from the engine to the rear axle through an Alfa Romeo four-speed manual transmission.

 The car was taken to the Lime Rock track, where driver Dolph Vilardi recorded lap times of 1 minute 16 seconds even though the engine mixture was too lean and only three-quarter throttle was used.
 Top speed was estimated to be 217 kph.

 The Asardo debuted at the 1959 New York auto show.
 It was listed at a suggested price of US$5875.00 and was to be built at a rate of two cars per month in a new production facility in Weehawken, New Jersey.
 Schlosser and his financial backers disagreed about how the car would be sold.
 The financiers wanted to offer the Asardo as a partially completed car that allowed the buyer to choose their engine while Schlosser insisted that the car be sold complete with the Alfa engine.
 They parted ways over the difference and Schlosser went to Europe in search of alternate financing.